rmshksu/stat240_spring2025/about.md

 ### Attendance

 Attendance to lecture and in-class participation are completely optional, but highly recommended.
 If you're late or need to leave early, you are only asked to be respectful and not be disruptive.
-I would rather you be in class **at all** than come to class on-time or stay for the full duration.
+I would rather you be in class **at all** than not in attendance.

 ### Attendance Credit/Question of the Day